cat

 Over 63% of domestic cat parents in the U.S. keep their fur buddies exclusively indoors.
 And it makes sense.
 Indoor cats live longer and healthier lives.
 They often have a lifespan of 10 to 15 years compared to outdoor cats.
 Indoor cats face fewer risks.

-But not every cat is cut out for indoor life.
+However, not every cat is suited for indoor life.
 Some have a soft spot for adventure.
 However, others thrive lounging under a sunny window.

 So, how do you find the best indoor cat breeds that are completely content with indoor living?
 We have made it easy for you to do that through this blog.